Racism in the British Conservative Party: Other incidents

 In 2010, Conservative councillor for Pendle Smith Benson said there were "too many Pakis" in the town, and in 2015, Bob Fahey, a Leicestershire councillor, allegedly referred to a fellow Conservative colleague as a "chink".
 Both were allowed to keep their elected positions following these controversies.

 David Whittingham, Conservative councillor for Fareham in Portsmouth, was suspended in 2016 after a "racist rant" to senior officers, in which he expressed his disapproval of foreigners living on the same road as him.

 In June 2017, Rosemary Carroll (Conservative councillor for – and former mayor of – Pendle) was suspended for three months after she compared Asian benefit claimants to dogs in a Facebook post.
 In June 2018, she regained the seat, allowing the party to gain control of the council that year; the Conservatives did not issue any further disciplinary measures for her actions.

 In July 2017, Conservative MP Anne Marie Morris used the phrase "nigger in the woodpile" in reference to a "no-deal" Brexit at a meeting of Eurosceptics in central London.
 The Huffington Post leaked this audio, while noting that no other Conservative MPs on the panel reacted to the racist phraseology.
 She was suspended from the party on 10 July following her remarks.
+She was later restored to the party.

 The Johnson ministry's breaking of precedent in refusing an automatic peerage to Britain's first black archbishop John Sentamu – which the government claimed was because of a pledge to reduce the number of peers in the House of Lords – during Black History Month was criticised by Operation Black Vote.
 Labour MP David Lammy tweeted "No 10 broke a precedent and snubbed Britain's first black archbishop for a peerage because it says the House of Lords is too large, but it made room for Ian Botham, Claire Fox and Theresa May's husband.
 Blatant institutional prejudice."
 (Theresa May's husband Philip May in fact received a knighthood, not a peerage.)

+In 2021, Samuel Kasumu, the most senior Black advisor in the Prime Minister's Office, resigned after disagreements surrounding a government-commissioned report on racial issues.